moq-wg/moq-charter/charter.md

-The working group will define MoQ so that the media publication protocol can leverage coodinating relays, caches, or replication points wherever applicable to improve the delivery performance.
+The working group will define MoQ so that the media publication protocol can leverage coordinating relays, caches, or replication points wherever applicable to improve the delivery performance.

 The solution will specify a simple method for clients to authenticate